greg-raven/Uncommon-Sense/_posts/2014-12-03-why-we-have-wars.md

 ---
-title: 'Why we have wars'
+title: "Why we have wars"
 layout: post
 categories:
 - war